-- 7.1.
-Evidence-from Outside Agencies/Disposition Unit personnel shall: - On occasion, requests are received from other law enforcement departments, governmental agencies, or the military to examine evidence.
+On occasion, requests are received from other law enforcement departments, governmental agencies, or the military to examine evidence.
 Evidence may be received by mail or delivered in person to the examiner, following standard chain of custody procedures.
 The evidence will be stored in the laboratory area.
 A report does not have to be released until the submitting agency has picked up its evidence.

+8. Evidence to Outside Agencies

 - a.
-Store evidence on a long-term basis; and - 8.b.
-Only have access to the Evidence to Outside Agencies/Disposition Unit. - a.
 On occasion, it is necessary to send evidence to other agencies or laboratories.
 Prior to sending the evidence, the SED Laboratory Director or designee may be notified and written or telephonic approval will be obtained from an agent of the courts, if appropriate.
 Evidence will be sent to another laboratory for re-analysis only upon court order.
 The written approval and/or court order will be filed in the case file. - b.
-The evidence will be packaged securely, with appropriate preservation and safety precautions, and sealed to prevent tampering. - c.A Service Request Form (to document chain of custody) or another equivalent form will be filled out.
-The original form will be filed in the case-file after the appropriate APD personnel completes the form.
+The evidence will be packaged securely, with appropriate preservation and safety precautions, and sealed to prevent tampering. - c.
+A Service Request Form (to document chain of custody) or another equivalent form will be filled out.
+The original form will be filed in the case file after the appropriate APD personnel completes the form.
 A copy of the form will be packed with the evidence and sent to the outside agency, with instructions for completing the form.
 When the evidence is mailed, it will be sent by certified, return receipt requested, restricted mail.
-The purpose is to have the evidence delivered only to the person for whom it was intended-and to have a record of the delivery for the case file. - d.
+The purpose is to have the evidence delivered only to the person for whom it was intended and to have a record of the delivery for the case file. - d.
 If evidence is transferred in person, a Service Request Form or other equivalent form is filled out (for chain of custody), and accompanies the evidence for original signatures of the receiver and sender.
-The form is immediately returned to the SED and filed in the case file. - The shipping of firearms will follow Federal Rules and Regulations meaning that firearms may only be shipped to: - i.
+The form is immediately returned to the SED and filed in the case file. - e.
+The shipping of firearms will follow Federal Rules and Regulations meaning that firearms may only be shipped to: - i.
 Law enforcement agencies - ii.
 Persons possessing Federal Firearms Licenses (FFL).
-A copy of the FFL with an original signature must be obtained at the Grime Lab prior to shipping.

-9. Evidence and Quality Control
+A copy of the FFL with an original signature must be obtained at the Crime Lab prior to shipping. - 9.
+Evidence and Quality Control

 The MFSC frequently receives items of evidence from investigating officers and from Crime Scene Specialists.
 On occasion, the evidence may appear to have been improperly packaged.
 The evidence technician will collect the evidence from the secondary site (substation) and bring it to the main Evidence Room.
 A notice will be left for the primary officer to come to Evidence and correct the discrepancy.
 Rejected evidence will not be left for correction at the collection site.
 If the problem is not corrected, or if recurrent problems with a particular officer's evidence packaging continues, his/her immediate supervisor will be contacted to resolve the matter.
-An officer not responding after 20 days may be removed from the OIM and required to tag all evidence at the MFSCEvidence/Disposition Unit.
+An officer not responding after 20 days may be removed from the OIM and required to tag all evidence at the MFSC.